gravytates/very-good-pizza/README.md

 ## Description

-This application is a week 4 code review for epicodus' intro into programming which highlights use of constructors and prototypes in JavaScript to create a Pizza ordering app based in object-oriented design.
+This application is a week 4 code review for epicodus' intro to programming which highlights use of constructors and prototypes in JavaScript to create a Pizza ordering app based in object-oriented design.

 ## Specifications